 Things to Consider

-If you're that rare Asian Christian who's zealous for reaching the city & helping the poor but frustrated by your church's lack of effort, I'd encourage you to see that it's not as simple as "my church just doesn't care."
-There are a lot of issues that churches need to overcome and I'd encourage you to be understanding & compassionate rather than angry & frustrated.
+If you're that rare Asian Christian who's zealous for reaching the city and helping the poor but frustrated by your church's lack of effort, I'd encourage you to see that it's not as simple as "my church just doesn't care."
+There are a lot of issues that churches need to overcome and I'd encourage you to be understanding and compassionate rather than angry and frustrated.

 I don't think every Asian church should feel pressured to have a booming outreach program nor do I condemn them for not having one.
 But if an Asian church wants one, I think it's a mistake to simply adopt what Redeemer or other churches are doing.
 A more careful cultural discussion is needed because I believe there are cultural factors involved.